Sumar (electoral platform): Resignation of Díaz

 In 2024, regional elections were held in Galicia, the Basque Country and Catalonia.
 The first of those, in February in Díaz's native region, saw Sumar receive under 2% of the total vote and no seats, while in April Sumar took one seat in the Basque Parliament.
 In May, Comuns Sumar took two seats fewer than En Comú Podem had taken in the 2021 Catalan regional election.

 Díaz resigned on 10 June 2024, after Sumar took three seats in the 2024 European Parliament election in Spain, a figure below its target.

 Ideology

-Sumar has been described as left-wing, far-left, and centre-left, with a "program for a new social democratic project based on workers’ rights and social protection".
+Sumar has been described as left-wing, far-left, and centre-left, with a "program for a new social democratic project based on workers' rights and social protection".
 It is also described as progressive, supportive of climate action and pro-Europeanist, despite repeatedly clashing with the European Central Bank and other European fiscal institutions on economic matters, to the point that Díaz questioned the ECB during a speech in the United Nations General Assembly.
 On the other hand Sumar does not mention NATO in its electoral program, but some of its members question increases in military spending to meet NATO commitments and have stated they prefer to negotiate peace in Ukraine rather than send military aid.
 Just before the 2023 Spanish general election, Sumar MEPs voted against two resolutions concerning political situations in Cuba and Venezuela.

 Composition

-The table below lists parties that have joined the Sumar platform:
+The table below lists parties that joined the Sumar platform: